Battalion Park: Later history

 With the battalions gone, the numbers were almost forgotten, overgrown by shrubs and grass.
+Veterans of the 137th Battalion restored their number and painted it in 1965.
 The stones were almost obscured until a local historian found them; he found the stones prior to grading as part of a protection strategy for the hill which was subject to erosion, and to enable construction activity in the area.
 Getting the site its present historical status involved concerted efforts by the cadets of units, particularly of the 157th Battalion, stationed in Calgary; this effort stretched to several years of pursuing with the authorities.
 The stones were safely kept by Stewart Green Properties Ltd until they were restored.
 Development involved work on a gravel pit by Richmond Road, slope grading, rock replacement, and stairs construction.
 Battalion Park officially opened on 3 November 1991.

 The 51st Battalion is perpetuated by an existing reserve unit, the Loyal Edmonton Regiment.
 The 137th Battalion is perpetuated by another reserve unit, the King's Own Calgary Regiment (RCAC).
-The 151st Battalion was perpetuated by the North Alberta Regiment, which disbanded in 1936, and the 113th Battalion of the Lethbridge Highlanders is perpetuated by the South Alberta Light Horse.
+The 151st Battalion was perpetuated by the North Alberta Regiment, which disbanded in 1936, and the 113th Battalion (Lethbridge Highlanders) is perpetuated by the South Alberta Light Horse.

 Features

-The glyphs, which form the centre piece of the park, are large whitewashed stones (16,000 of them), arranged on the side of the hill and represent the battalions numbers 137, 113, 151, and 51.
-The numbers, serif-type numerals, were created using 16,000 stones.
+The glyphs, which form the centre piece of the park, are large whitewashed stones arranged on the side of the hill.
+They represent the battalion numbers 137, 113, 151, and 51.
+The serif-type numerals were created using 16,000 stones.
 While the numerals 137, 151, and 51 are in a cluster, the glyph representing number "113" is further away in an undisturbed state as made in-situ initially from July 1, 1916, to August 31, 1916, but located within the park.
 Number "113" is at its original location, on a high ridge, while the others had to be shifted from their original location to the present site because of the need to develop the area for roads and other economic activities.
-The glyph with number "113" is located on 0.265 ha area of land on a high ridge, and each numeral of "113" measures 36.5 m in length and 1.8–3.7 m in width.
+The glyph with number "113" is on 0.265 ha area of land on a high ridge, and each numeral of "113" measures 36.5 m in length and 1.8–3.7 m in width.
 The number is made up of white-painted stones.
-The park consists of a walkway up the hill along paved and mud paths with several interpretative displays of the numerals and a "lookout landing".
+The park consists of a walkway up the hill along paths, boardwalks, wooden staircases equipped with bicycle ramps and a "lookout landing".
+Along the walkway are a dozen interpretive signs about the numerals and various aspects of WW1.